RustPython/RustPython/README.md

 Documentation HTML files can then be found in the `target/doc` directory.

+If you wish to update the online documentation.
+Push directly to the `release` branch (or ask a maintainer to do so), this will trigger a Travis build that updates the documentation and WebAssembly demo page.

 # Code organization

 - `parser/src`: python lexing, parsing and ast